hermanvest/DNN-for-ACE/README.md

 ## Description

-This GitHub repository contains the codes for my thesis, called "Beyond the Curse of Dimensionality?
+This GitHub repository contains the codes for my master's thesis, called "Beyond the Curse of Dimensionality?
 Deep Equilibrium Nets for the Analytic Climate Economy".
 Please refer to [@Azinovic2022DEQN] for Deep Equilibrium Nets and their [GitHub repository](https://github.com/sischei/DeepEquilibriumNets) and to [@TraegerChristian2023ACE] for the paper on the Analytic Climate Economy.

 ## License